pop-ecx/zfetch/CONTRIBUTING.md

 Hi, thank you for your interest in wanting to contribute.
 This shows you're an idle nerd.

-If none of that works for you, here's how you can contribute

 ## 1. Fork the repo
 - Visit the [repository](https://github.com/pop-ecx/zfetch.git) on GitHub.
 - Click the **Fork** button in the top-right corner to create your copy of the repo.